oscimp/amaranth_twstft/Doc/2_Sync_PRN_1PPS.md

 			self.output.eq(self.reg[0]),
 		]

         	#when the reset signal is high, the LFSR returns to its initial state
-		with m.If(self.reset):
+		with m.If(~self.enable):
             		#these operations must be driven in the synchronous domain
             		#because thats where we defined the signals _cnt and reg first

             		#but the fact it is not surrounded by
-            #  with m.If(self.enable):
+            		#  with m.If(self.next):
             		#makes it happen anytime inbetween two shiftings
 			m.d.sync += [
 				self._cnt.eq(self._cnt.reset),
 				self.reg.eq(self.reg.reset)
 			]

         	#we use an Else statement because otherwise,
         	#the code below would override the one above as it is also
         	#defining the behavours of _cnt and reg
 		with m.Else():

             		#waiting for the tick of the prescaler
             		#(or anything else that is driving the enable signal)
-			with m.If(self.enable):
+			with m.If(self.next):
 				m.d.sync += [
 					self.reg.eq(Cat(self.reg[1:],insert)),
 					self._cnt.eq(self._cnt-1)